masalinas/mosquitto-secure-docker/README.md

 ```shell
 openssl genrsa -des3 -out ca.key 2048
 ```
-genrsa: generate a RSA private key
+..*genrsa: generate a RSA private key
-des3: Using DES3 cipher for the key generation
-out: specifies the output file name (.key)
+..*des3: Using DES3 cipher for the key generation ..*out: specifies the output file name (.key)
-2048: number of bits for the private key
+..*2048: number of bits for the private key

 - 2 - Create CA certificate and sign it with the private key from step 1:
 ```shell